COMMITTEES DESCRIPTIONS OF THE MEDICAL SOCIETY OF THE STATE OF NEW YORK

 LONG-RANGE PLANNINGLooks at all aspects of MSSNY and the county societies, with the goal of positioning the societies to attain growth in membership, efficiency in operations, cost savings, and greater relevance to the physician population.

 MSSNY TELEMEDICINE WORK GROUP

-A subgroup of the Health Information Technology Committee focused on telemedicine policies, resources and opportunities MSSNY can provide to help members in providing or obtaining care for patients remotely.
+Appointed to explore best ways for MSSNY to help members interested in providing or obtaining care for patients remotely.

 CPH ADVISORY COMMITTEE

 The Committee for Physician Health (CPH) is MSSNY’s program to identify, refer for treatment, monitor progress in recovery and advocate for physicians suffering from substance abuse/dependencies and/or other psychiatric disorders.
 The Advisory Committee provides oversight of the CPH operation, advice and counsel to medical and/or program directors, and expertise on program-related issues; it serves as a resource for outreach and the identification of local volunteers.